bpm-crafters/process-engine-api/docs/reference-guide/index.md

-The `process-engine-api` provides an API to abstract from concrete process engine implementation, with the ability to write your application code engine-agnostic and later (re-)configure for the usage of a particular process engine.
+The `process-engine-api` provides an API to abstract from a concrete process engine implementation, with the ability to write your application code engine-agnostic and later (re-)configure for the usage of a particular process engine.

 The API consists of different parts independent of each other: